Heb-Lab-Wildlife-Habitat-Ecology/.github/profile/README.md

-<small>make changes to this page in the .github/profile/README.md file</small>
+<sub>make changes to this page in the .github/profile/README.md file</sub>